shriyala/fas-powershell/docs/Get-FasServer.md

 ## Parameters

 ### -Address
-Specify a particular FAS server to contact (or $NULL to list all configured servers)
+Specify a particular FAS server to contact (or omit to list all configured servers)

 ```yaml
 Type: String